 A road safety report with shocking figures.
 For the first time in 20 years, an increase in the number of truck drivers who died on Australian roads.

-The release of the report, compiled by NTI’s National Traffic Accident Research Centre (NTARC), was an important opportunity to call for improved road safety measures, while highlighting the dangers of fatigue and distraction for both car and truck drivers.
+The report was compiled by NTI’s National Traffic Accident Research Centre.
+It’s release was an important opportunity to call for improved road safety measures while highlighting the dangers of fatigue and distraction for both car and truck drivers.